MicrosoftDocs/iis-docs/iis/develop/extending-the-management-ui/understanding-ui-extension-authoring.md

 [![](understanding-ui-extension-authoring/_static/image19.png)](understanding-ui-extension-authoring/_static/image18.png)

 The full name of the assembly can be determined from this window.
-So for example, the full name of the assembly in my case is **Server, Version=1.0.0.0, Culture=neutral, PublicKeyToken=e788138af6131538.** The entry that should be added to administration.config , in moduleProviders would be
+So for example, the full name of the assembly in my case is **Server, Version=1.0.0.0, Culture=neutral, PublicKeyToken=e788138af6131538.** The entry that should be added to administration.config, in moduleProviders would be

 [!code-xml[Main](understanding-ui-extension-authoring/samples/sample10.xml)]